Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/README.md

 * Log into your gitpod account.
 * Go to [Github repository](https://github.com/LiamGaff/Book-Marked) and click on the green "Gitpod" button.
 * This will open a new Gitpod workspace created from the code in the github repository where you can work.
-* You will need to create an env.py file with your own values, and create a MongoDB database with the data keys given in the example above.
+* You will need to create an env.py file with your values, and create a MongoDB database with the data keys given in the example above.
 * You will need to install all of the project requirements.
 This can be done using the command pip3 install -r requirements.txt.
 * Type python3 app.py in your GitPod terminal to run the project.